kiranmuragodnavar/Test-Case-Generators/README.md

 # Test-Case-Generators
-A user friendly Test-Case generating program using C++ used for forming random testcases given a proper range
+A User Friendly Test-Case generating program using C++ used for forming random testcases given a proper range